under construction This page still under construction. Don't look yet. Or you can look, but be warned it's unfinished.

 Like the English word way it has many shades of meaning but it usually means a way of doing things, particularly a way that is the Right Thing in someone's opinion.

-But that takes much time and practice and also insight into the tao of programming.
+But that takes much time and practice and also insight into taos of programming.
 That is why good books on the practice of programming, such as,

 are more valuable than books about specific details of R or MCMC or whatever.
-These books teach tao of programming (as do others I could name).
+These books teach taos of programming (as do others I could name).

 Tao of R